ttdonovan/adventures-in-rust/frdomain-rs/README.md

 * more macro-level abstraction than entity or value object
 * involves multiple entities and value objects
 * usually models a use case of the business

+## Ch 3.
+Designing Functional Domain Models

+### The algebra of API Design

+* Algebraic API design
+* How it differs from OO design

+In functional programming start with the _operations_ that correspond to the basic domain behaviors and group related ones into _modules_ that form larger use cases.
+Each behavior is modeled using functions that operate on types; the types represent the data, class, or object of the domain.

+### Defining the algebra of a domain service

+* Designing a specific algebra
+* Composing algebra
+* Laws of algebra

+### Lifecycle patterns of domain objects

+* Factories
+* Aggregates
+* Repositories
+* Functional Programming abstractions (lenses, monads)
+* Dependency injection in Functional Programming